Max Headroom signal hijacking

-The Max Headroom signal hijacking occurred on the night of November 22, 1987, when the television signals of two stations in Chicago, Illinois, were hijacked, briefly sending a pirate broadcast of an unidentified person wearing a Max Headroom mask and costume to thousands of home viewers.
+The Max Headroom signal hijacking (also known as the Max Headroom incident) was a hijacking of the television signals of two stations in Chicago, Illinois, on November 22, 1987, that briefly sent a pirate broadcast of an unidentified person wearing a Max Headroom mask and costume to thousands of home viewers.

-The first incident took place during the sports segment of independent TV station WGN-TV's 9:00 p.m. newscast.
-Like the later signal intrusion, it featured a person wearing a mask swaying erratically in front of a swiveling corrugated metal panel apparently meant to resemble Max Headroom's animated geometric background.
+The first incident took place during the sports segment of independent TV station WGN-TV's 9:00 p.m. newscast and featured a person wearing a mask swaying erratically in front of a semi-swiveling corrugated metal panel, apparently meant to resemble Max Headroom's animated geometric background.
 Unlike the later intrusion, the only sound was a loud buzz.
-This interruption went on for almost 17 seconds before engineers at WGN were able to regain control of their broadcast tower.
+In total, the interruption went on for almost 30 seconds before engineers at WGN were able to regain control of their broadcast tower.

 The second incident occurred about two hours later during PBS member station WTTW's broadcast of the Doctor Who serial Horror of Fang Rock.
-This signal takeover was more sustained, and the masked figure could be heard making reference to the real Max Headroom's advertisements for New Coke, the animated TV series Clutch Cargo, WGN sportscaster Chuck Swirsky, "Greatest World Newspaper nerds", and other seemingly unrelated topics.
-The video concluded with the masked figure’s bare buttocks being spanked by a woman with a flyswatter while yelling "They're coming to get me!", with the woman responding "Bend over, bitch!" as the figure was crying and screaming.
-At that point, the pirate transmission ended and normal programming resumed after a total interruption of about 90 seconds.
+With nobody on duty at the affected tower, this signal takeover was more sustained and included distorted but audible speech.
+The masked figure made reference to the real Max Headroom's advertisements for New Coke, the animated TV series Clutch Cargo, WGN sportscaster Chuck Swirsky, "Greatest World Newspaper nerds", and other seemingly unrelated topics.
+The video concluded with the masked figure presenting his bare buttocks to a woman with a flyswatter while yelling "They're coming to get me!", with the woman responding "Bend over, bitch!" and lightly spanking him with it as the figure was crying and screaming.
+At that point, the hijackers ended the pirate transmission, and normal programming resumed after a total interruption of about 90 seconds.

-A criminal investigation conducted by the Federal Communications Commission in the immediate aftermath of the intrusion could not find the persons responsible, and despite many unofficial inquiries and much speculation over the ensuing decades, the culprits have yet to be positively identified.
+A criminal investigation conducted by the Federal Communications Commission in the immediate aftermath of the intrusion could not find the people responsible; further, despite many unofficial inquiries and much speculation over the ensuing decades, the culprits have yet to be positively identified.